evajoy/SmashForce/README.md

 Displays all of the tournaments available to get more information about.
 * **TournamentPage -** <br/>
 Displays all of the information related to a specific Tournament.

 ### Controllers
 * **pagesController -** <br/>
-Stores the PageReference functions used by the headerComponent to transfer between the main pages.
+Stores the pageReference functions for navigating between the main pages.
+  - *PageReference goToTournaments()* Passes back a Page Reference to the Tournaments Page
+  - *PageReference goToAllCharacters()* Passes back a Page Reference to the All Characters Page
+  - *PageReference startPage()* Passes back a Page Reference to the Start Page

 * **AllCharactersController -** <br/>
+Stores information related to the characters being displayed on the All Characters Page.<br/>
+  - *List\<SelectOption> getWeights()* Stores the Weight picklist values to filter the Characters<br/>
+  - *List\<SelectOption> getSpeeds()* Stores the Speed picklist values to filter the Characters<br/>
+  - *List\<SelectOption> getStyles()* Stores the Style picklist values to filter the Characters<br/>
+  - *void filterCharacters()* Filters the Characters displayed by the picklist values selected by the User<br/>
+  - *void changePlayed()* Changes the display of the Most/Least Played text<br/>
+  - *PageReference goToCharacterPage()* Passes back a PageReference to the Character Page<br/>
-Stores information related to the characters being displayed on the AllCharactersPage.
-Also enables the filtering and sorting by Weights, Speeds, Styles, and Most/Least Played.
-Passes the parameter of the character clicked to the CharacterPageController.
+     * Passes the parameter of the character clicked to the CharacterPageController.

 * **CharacterPageController -** <br/>
-Stores information about the character, grabbing data from the database using the ID received from the AllCharactersController.
-The moves will be grabbed related to the character, then stored in multiple lists.
-The lists store All of the Moves, Normal Moves, Aerial Moves, Smash Attacks, Specials, Grabs, and Throws to be displayed in tabs on the CharacterPage.
+Stores information about a specific character.
+  - Grabs data from the database using the ID received from the AllCharactersController.
+  - *void setMoves(List\<Moves__c> allMoves)* Splits all of the moves into individual lists for use in the Tabs on the page.

 * **TournamentsPageController -** <br/>
 Stores the information about the tournaments.
-  - *SortByDate()* allows the user  to click on the Tournament Date column header to sort by the most recent or the last tournament.
+  - *void SortByDate()* allows the user  to click on the Tournament Date column header to sort by the most recent or the last tournament.

+* **TournamentController -** <br/>
+Stores information about a specific Tournament selected.
+  - *void sortByRanking()* Sorts the Placements by Rank, Ascending or Descending.
+  - *void sortByOverallRanking()* Sorts the Placement by Overall Rank, Ascending or Descending.
+  - *PageReference backToTournaments()* Returns a PageReference to the All Tournaments page.

 ### Triggers
 * **SetTrigger -** <br/>
-This trigger calls the getMostCharactersPlayed() function after insert, update, or undelete.
-The IDs of the players is added into a set to preserve uniqueness.
-This set is passed to the helper function, which will update the players referenced.
+Runs after insert, update, or undelete of a Set record.
+  - The IDs of the players is added into a set to preserve uniqueness.

 * **PlacementTrigger -** <br/>
-This trigger calls the updatePlacementAverage() function after Insert, Update, Delete, or Undelete.
-First it will check if the rank on the placement deleted was not null before calling the function on the relevant placements.
+Runs after Insert, Update, Delete, or Undelete of a Placement record.
+  - Will check if the rank on the placement deleted was not null.

 * **PlayerTrigger -** <br/>
-This trigger calls the updateNotablePlayers() function after Insert, Update, or Undelete.
-It will first make sure the mostPlayedCharacter field on the Player has a name before passing the list of players to the helper function.
+Runs after Insert, Update, or Undelete.
+  - Will first make sure the mostPlayedCharacter field on the Player has a name.

 ### Components
 * **headerComponent -** <br/>